 - Doctors have tried conservative treatments like mediation or physical therapy and they’re not working

-Our surgeons at iRISE Spine and Joint will examine your neck pain and determine if our Miami artificial cervical disc replacement is the right treatment.
+Our surgeons at iRISE Spine and Joint will examine your neck pain and determine if artificial cervical disc replacement is the right treatment.

 Talk to one of our surgeons to learn more about the procedure and find out how it can help you improve your quality of life.